Gonzalez & Waddington – Attorneys at Law

 Asportation.

-• Larceny by taking continues as long as asportation of the property continues.
+• Larceny by taking continues as long as the property is asported.
 The original asportation continues as long as the perpetrator is not satisfied with the location of the goods and causes the flow of their movement to continue relatively uninterrupted.

 • Larceny continues as long as the asportation continues.

 • Because the crime of larceny continues through the asportation phase, anyone who knowingly assists in the actual movement of the stolen property is a principal in the larceny.
-No distinction is made whether the continuation of the asportation by one other than the actual taker was prearranged or the result of decisions made on the spur of the moment.
+No distinction is made between the continuation of the asportation by one other than the actual taker, which was prearranged, and the result of decisions made on the spur of the moment.

-• Person who participates in on-going larceny may simply be an accessory after the fact, not a principal, depending upon the purpose of his participation.
-If participant’s motive is to secure the fruits of the crime, the aider becomes a participant in the larceny and is chargeable with larceny; but if his motive is to assist the perpetrator to escape detection and punishment, he is properly charged as an accessory after the fact.
+• A person who participates in ongoing larceny may be an accessory after the fact, not a principal, depending upon the purpose of his participation.
+If the participant’s motive is to secure the fruits of the crime, the aider becomes a participant in the larceny and is chargeable with larceny.
+Still, if his motive is to assist the perpetrator in escaping detection and punishment, he is properly charged as an accessory after the fact.

-• Larceny complete when soldier having custody over items moved them to another part of central issue facility with felonious intent.
-As such, when accused received the property it was already stolen and his actions did not make him a principal to larceny but rather only a receiver of stolen property under Article 134.
+• Larceny was complete when a soldier having custody over items moved them to another part of the central issue facility with felonious intent.
+As such, when the accused received the property, it was already stolen, and his actions did not make him a principal to larceny but rather only a receiver of stolen property under Article 134.

 • The assistance need not be prearranged.